 We successfully defended Major League Baseball, its Commissioner and 30 Baseball Clubs from a putative class action.
 The plaintiffs, former minor league players, alleged that minor league baseball’s labor system violates federal antitrust law.
 We convinced the court to dismiss the complaint because Baseball’s antitrust exemption bars plaintiffs’ claims.

 The city of San Jose sued our client, Major League Baseball, alleging antitrust violations and various state law claims related to the Oakland Athletics possible relocation to San Jose.
 The lawsuit claimed that Major League Baseball and its commissioner violated state and federal laws regarding unfair business practices and anticompetitive conduct.
-It also challenged the exemption to antitrust laws that the U.S. Supreme Court first upheld for Major League Baseball in 1922.
+It also challenged MLB’s century-old exemption from antitrust regulation as guaranteed by the U.S. Supreme Court in Federal Baseball Club of Baltimore v.
+National League of Professional Baseball Clubs.
 We successfully moved to dismiss plaintiffs’ antitrust claims, the Ninth Circuit Court of Appeals affirmed that ruling, and we convinced the Supreme Court of the United States to decline a petition for certiorari.

 When a group of technology companies refused to settle a patent infringement suit on the terms plaintiff demanded, the plaintiff filed a second suit—this time against the defendants and their defensive patent aggregator—for violation of US antitrust laws.
 The plaintiff’s novel theory—that defensive patent-aggregation represents a monopsony “buyer’s cartel”—would have threatened the concept of patent aggregators as a whole.
 Along with our co-defendants, we filed a motion to dismiss attacking plaintiff’s theory and were able to secure an early and very favorable settlement for our client.
 The court later granted the motion to dismiss as to the remaining defendants.